Randy Jackson (Jacksons singer)

-Steven Randall "Randy" Jackson (born October 29, 1961) is an American singer-songwriter, musician, and dancer.
-Randy is best known as a former member of his family band the Jacksons.
-Randy is the youngest Jackson brother and the second-youngest Jackson sibling before his sister Janet Jackson.
+Steven Randall Jackson (born October 29, 1961) is an American musician, singer, songwriter, and dancer.
 He is the ninth child in the Jackson family.
+Randy is the youngest Jackson brother and the second-youngest Jackson sibling before his sister Janet.
+Randy is a former member of his family band the Jacksons, which he joined after his brother Jermaine left the group (then named the Jackson 5).
+He was nominated for a Grammy Award for his work on the 1980 studio album Triumph.